rhielab/TENET_2.0/README.md

 	F: Don't use external datasets for other peaks

 ###### SMdataset
-	T: Use somatic mutation datasets purity user has loaded in ./external.data/otherinfo to make complex scatterplots
+	T: Use somatic mutation datasets user has loaded in ./external.data/otherinfo to make complex scatterplots

 	F: Don't use SMdatasets

 ###### CNVdataset
-	T: Use copy number variation datasets purity user has loaded in ./external.data/otherinfo to make complex scatterplots
+	T: Use copy number variation datasets user has loaded in ./external.data/otherinfo to make complex scatterplots

 	F: Don't use CNVdatasets